-The global waste-to-energy market is highly fragmented.
-A large number of local and international players provide waste-to-energy services.
-Key players operating in the global market are Veolia, SUEZ, Covanta Holding Corporation, Keppel Corporation Limited, Constructions industrielles de la Méditerranée (CNIM), China Everbright International Limited, Babcock & Wilcox Enterprises, Inc., STEAG GmbH, Future Biogas Limited, and Gazasia Ltd.
+The global waste-to-energy market appears to be immensely fragmented.
+Several regional and global players are operating in the market.
+The major firms leading the global waste-to-energy market are SUEZ, Veolia, Covanta Holding Corporation, Constructions industrielles de la Méditerranée (CNIM), Keppel Corporation Limited, China Everbright International Limited, STEAG GmbH, Future Biogas Limited, Babcock & Wilcox Enterprises, Inc., and Gazasia Ltd.

 Waste to energy Market - Overview

 The world is currently facing challenges arising out of shortage of conventional fossil fuels and degradation of the environment.
 In order to overcome these issues, renewable energy resources are being used increasingly.
 The need to produce energy from renewable resources has risen.
 Waste-to-energy (WtE) is a type of renewable energy.
 It is a process wherein energy is generated from the treatment of waste, thereby turning waste into a source of power generation.